-This article presents a detailed history of the Marvel Cinematic Universe [MCU], which spans over 26 films and a slew of TV programs from the beginning of time to the present day.
+This article presents a detailed history of the Marvel Cinematic Universe [MCU], which spans over 27 best marvel movies and a slew of TV programs from the beginning of time to the present day.

 Marvel introduced viewers to a new, inventive cinematic universe (MCU) with a common chronology ten years ago, and it has since evolved to become the world’s largest film franchise.
 But how can you bring all of the MCU information together into a single, coherent story?